-I am a Registered Clinical Psychotherapist (PACFA) and Registered Mental Health Nurse (AHPRA) and worked previously as a senior clinician within the public mental health system.
-I have have been in private practice for eight years.
-My tertiary education in psychotherapy includes a Masters degree in Psychoanalytic Studies and a four year program in Gestalt Therapy.
+I am a Registered Clinical Psychotherapist (PACFA) and worked previously as a senior clinician within the public mental health system.
+I have been in private practice for over 15 years.
+My tertiary education in psychotherapy includes a Masters degree in Psychoanalytic Studies and a four year training program in Gestalt Therapy.
 I have completed further education and training in PTSD, Complex Trauma, Neuroscience, EMDR , MIndfulness and Grief and Loss.

 I was awarded the Medal of the Order of Australia for my work at ground zero - Paddy's Bar and the Sari Club - following the first Bali bombing in 2002.

 PACFA - Clinical Member (Psychotherapists and Counsellors Federation Australia)